bmeinert8/results-summary-component/README.md

 ## Future Updates

-For future updates I plan on having the summary scores be extracted from a JSON document instead of hard coded into the project.
+For future updates I plan on having the summary scores data to be populated from a JSON document instead of hard coded into the project using JS.

 ## License